JT8D-17/XLua-Utils-for-X-Plane/README.md

 <a name="6.0"></a>
 ## 6 - License

-XLua Utils is licensed under the European Union Public License v1.2 (see _EUPL-1.2-license.txt_).
+XLuaUtils is licensed under the European Union Public License v1.2 (see _EUPL-1.2-license.txt_).
 Compatible licenses (e.g. GPLv3) are listed  in the section "Appendix" in the license file.

 [Back to table of contents](#toc)